wanforge/quotes/README.md

 - 🌸 Good actions give strength to ourselves and inspire good actions in others.
 - 🌿 Genuine sincerity opens people's hearts, while manipulation causes them to close.
 - 🖌️ Golf is a game in which one endeavors to control a ball with implements ill adapted for the purpose.
+- 🛠️ Gold medals aren't really made of gold.
+They're made of sweat, determination, and a hard-to-find alloy called guts.

 - 🔭 Great are they who see that spiritual is stronger than any material force, that thoughts rule the world.